usmanmusa1920/flask-unity/README.md

 # Flask-Unity

-An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, and other annoying stuffs.
+An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, connecting other flask extensions, and other annoying stuffs.

 ## Installation

 Install and update the latest release from <a href="https://pypi.org/project/flask-unity">pypi</a>.
-Basically the library was uploaded using `sdist` (Source Distribution) and `bdist_wheel` (Built Distribution), this software (library) as from `v0.0.9` it is compatible and also tested with `windows OS` and others as well, such as `linux`, `macOS` and possibly some others too!.
+Basically the library was uploaded using `sdist` (Source Distribution) and `bdist_wheel` (Built Distribution), this software (library) is compatible and also tested with `windows OS`, `linux`, `macOS` and possibly can be compabible with others too!.

 ```
 pip install --upgrade flask_unity